 Above a major and below a colonel, the rank of lieutenant colonel is that of a commissioned officer in the world’s armies, marine forces, and some air forces.

-The title of Lieutenant Colonel is used by a number of American police departments.
-In casual conversation and unofficial correspondence, the title of lieutenant colonel is frequently abbreviated to “colonel.”
+The title Lieutenant Colonel is used by a number of American police departments.
+In casual conversation and unofficial correspondence, a lieutenant colonel is often abbreviated to “colonel.”

-In the army, a battalion or regiment is typically under the command of a lieutenant colonel.
+In the army, a battalion or regiment is typically under a lieutenant colonel.

 8. Major